Federated Learning over Noisy Channels: Convergence Analysis and Design Examples: System Model for Learning and Noisy Communication

-where we assume without loss of generality that the transmit power of each scalar model parameter is normalized: $\mathbb{E}|| {w}_{t-1,i} ||^2 =1, \; \forall i \in [d]$.
-Note that this corresponds to the normalized weight described in Section~\ref{sec:modelFL}.
-In addition, we remark that the downlink communication model is very general in the sense that the effective noise variances, $\{\zeta^2_{t,k}\}$, can be different for different clients and at different rounds.
+Lastly we note that the noise assumption is very mild, because \eqref{eqn:dlnoisevar} only requires a \emph{bounded} variance of the random noise, but does not limit to any particular distribution.
+In addition, the downlink communication model is very general in the sense that the effective noise variances, $\{\zeta^2_{t,k}\}$, can be different for different clients and at different rounds. }

 \mypara{(2) Local computation.} Each client uses its local data to train a local ML model improved upon the received global ML model.
-In this work, we assume that {mini-batch stochastic gradient descent (SGD)} is used in the model training.
-Note that this is the most commonly adopted training method in modern ML tasks, e.g., deep neural networks, but its analysis is much more complicated than gradient descent (GD) when communication noise is present.
+In this work, we assume that \zixiangTCCN{mini-batch SGD} is used in the model training.
+Note that this is the most commonly adopted training method in modern ML tasks, e.g., deep neural networks, but its analysis is more complicated than gradient descent (GD) when communication noise is present.

 Specifically, mini-batch SGD operates by updating the weight iteratively (for $E$ steps in each learning round) at client $k$ as follows:

 where $\xi_{\tau}^k$ is a batch of data points that are sampled independently and uniformly at random from the local dataset of client $k$ in the $\tau$-th iteration of mini-batch SGD.